-Accuracy, reliability and elegant discretion have been bringing life to Eterna creations for over one hundred and fifty years.
+Accuracy, reliability and elegant discretion have been bringing life to Eterna watches for nearly 160 years.

 In 1856, Doctor Josef Girard and schoolmaster Urs Schild founded the “Dr. Girard & Schild” ‘Ebauche' factory in Grenchen.
 They worked together for four years before Dr. Girard, wishing to take up medicine again, decided to sell his shares to his partner.